jripke74/fs-spam-filter/README.md

 The alternate sequence | can be used to match either the text on the left or the text on the right of the |.
 For example, the regular expression /yes|no/ will match either yes or no.

 Update your helpRegex to match either please help or assist me.

+Step 10
+Before you start creating additional regular expressions, you need to update your application to check more than one regular expression.

+Start by declaring a denyList variable.
+Assign it an array containing your helpRegex.

+Step 11
+Arrays have a some() method.
+Like the filter() method, some() accepts a callback function which should take an element of the array as the argument.
+The some() method will return true if the callback function returns true for at least one element in the array.

+Here is an example of a .some() method call to check if any element in the array is an uppercase letter.

+Example Code
+const arr = ["A", "b", "C"];
+arr.some(letter => letter === letter.toUpperCase());
+Update the isSpam() function to use the some() method, which will check if testing msg against any of the regular expressions in denyList returns true."